If you have incorrect proxy settings in iTunes on PC

 If you get such an error message in iTunes, see whether other internet applications, such as your web browser and email client, are able to connect.
 If they can’t, you need to do some general internet troubleshooting.
 If your web browser can connect to the internet but iTunes can’t, you may need to configure your web proxy settings.

 iTunes uses the web proxy settings from Internet Explorer when accessing internet content.
 If your network uses an HTTP proxy, make sure that the settings are correct, or try disabling them.

-In the Control Panel in Windows Vista, click Network and Internet, then click Internet Options.
+Click Network and Internet, then click Internet Options.

-If your settings are correct, try turning the proxy off for troubleshooting purposes.
+When your settings are correct, try turning the proxy off for troubleshooting purposes.
 To do this, deselect the “Use a proxy server for your LAN” checkbox.